Other Advantages of Organizing as a Corporate Entity

 A limited liability corporation, or LLC, is another option for business formation.
 This unique structure is legally authorized under state statutes.
 When you form an LLC, you must elect for treatment as a partnership, corporation, or individual for taxation.
 The option you choose may offer protection to the LLC owners, called members, from legal action or company debt.

 If you need help with the other advantages of organizing as a corporate entity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.